The Best Ferry From Athens To Hydra Island in 2023

 You don’t really want to visit Hydra between November and March.
 The island is open, but the museums and popular restaurants are not.

-Here are some of the timetables of ferry schedules available in the peak season to Hydra from Piraeus in 2023.
+Here are some of the timetables of ferry schedules available in the peak season to Hydra from Piraeus in 2024.

-How to get to Piraeus from Athens City Center
+Getting to Piraeus From Athens City Center

 If you are staying in central Athens, like 99% of the tourists do when they first visit Athens, you have 2 choices to reach the port.